Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	Does this text score closer to 1.0?

-Feel free to try it with statements of your own.
+Feel free to try it with text of your own.
 The model won't get it right all of the time, but it should get it right *most* of the time.

 ## Serialize the model